ansible-collections/ansible-consul/README.md

 ## Requirements

-This role requires a Debian or RHEL family of Linux host; the role is tested with the following specific software versions:
+This role requires a Debian or RHEL based Linux distribution.
+It might work with other software versions, but does work with the following specific software and versions:

 * Ansible: 2.1.0.0
 * Consul: 0.6.4